Mobile Menu

 Islamorada is one of the cutest small beach towns in Florida.
 With its beachfront establishments and pristine white sand, it’s hard to pass up an opportunity to stop at this beautiful island.
 While Islamorada is only seven miles long, it’s packed with things to do.

 With over 500 species of fish, it’s a great place to try your hand at fishing.
 And the Theater of the Sea is a fantastic spot to get up close to some marine animals, like sea lions and dolphins.
+There are truly so many things to do in Islamorada!

 Morada Way Arts District

-Islamorada is also home to the Morada Way Arts District.
-This small area is filled with everything art-related from sculpture galleries to art studios.
 But by far the most exciting event in the Morada Way Arts District is the monthly Art Walk.
 On the third Thursday of each month, the local artists and musicians come out to display their work and just have a good time – and you can join in on the fun too!

 Robbie’s Marina (Mile Marker 77)

 Once upon a time, the owners of Robbie’s Marina saw a tarpon that had its jaw ripped open.
-Robbie decided to help the poor fish – who he decided to name Scarface – by stitching it up and handfeeding it until it was better.
+Robbie decided to help the poor fish – who he decided to name Scarface – by stitching it up and hand-feeding it until it was better.
 When Robbie let Scarface back out into the wild, he just kept coming back for more food – and he brought his friends.
 Now, Robbie’s Marina is filled with friendly tarpon.

 Dolphin Research Center